nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Calculator (calculator.py): while entering calculations, entered expression will be announced via name change handler.
 Because this may interfere with typed character announcement in NVDA, the calculator display will be announced only when actual results appear or when the display is cleared.
 * Cortana (searchui.py): Cortana uses name change events and specific automation ID's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in recent add-on releases.
-* Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases0/
+* Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
 * Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.

 ### Hunting for UIA implementation issues